 Specialized security arrangements exist for Azure in the United States, Germany and China.
 For the US alone, Azure compliance services include FedRAMP and DoD compliance certifications, CJIS state-level agreements, the ability to issue HIPAA Business Associate Agreements, and support for IRS 1075.

 Document-level Security and Permissions – As important as infrastructure security, securing documents and user devices is a concern for contract managers and attorneys.
-Microsoft’s Office 365 allows for security rules with alerts, custom permissions, IT device protection, anti-malware and anti-spam protection.
+Microsoft 365 allows for security rules with alerts, custom permissions, IT device protection, anti-malware and anti-spam protection.
 For contracts, a key concern is permission to access and edit.
-Office 365 offers rights management that controls who can see what, while allowing organizations to easily share documents with those who have permission.
+Microsoft 365 offers rights management that controls who can see what, while allowing organizations to easily share documents with those who have permission.
 It is also possible to invite externals to securely collaborate on documents, a key capability during negotiations.

 For those organizations maintaining retention policies, Microsoft retention tools can apply those policies to certain types of content, specific locations or users, or the entire organization.
-This lets the organization retain content – and later permanently delete it – in compliance with corporate policies and the relevant legal regulations.
+This lets the organization retain content – and later permanently delete it – in compliance with corporate policies and relevant legal regulations.